- Backpack from the South Rim to the canyon floor

 We look forward to having you join us for the trip of a lifetime!
 Why wait?
 Space is limited, reserve your adventure today.

-Grand Canyon Backpacking – South Rim
+Grand Canyon Backpacking – South Rim Gear List

 The key to staying comfortable while on an active trip is layering.
 To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
 Try to bring only what is necessary—this will help you and the field staff.